occampos/Global_Happiness_Analysis/README.md

 In analyzing correlations from 2005 to 2023, it is evident that Log GDP per Capita, Life Expectancy, and Social Support exhibit the strongest positive associations with Happiness Score.
 Freedom also shows a positive correlation, albeit to a lesser degree.
 Generosity demonstrates a slight positive relationship, while Perception of Corruption displays a modest yet noteworthy negative correlation.
 This supports that for individuals are most impacted by GDP, Life Expectancy, Social Support and Corruption. about These findings are supported by the heatmap displayed in [Visual 21](#visual_21).

 The impact of country features on happiness varies between nations with high and low variance in Happiness Scores.
 Notably, countries with high happiness exhibit less variance, while those with lower happiness tend to display more variance.
+In other words, when a country attains a certain level of happiness its likely to retain that happiness.
 Generally features in countries with high variance show weaker associations with happiness, visualized in [Visual 27](#visual_27).
 This suggests that individuals in comparatively challenging situations may experience happiness regardless, while individuals in countries with higher happiness levels are more influenced by their circumstances.
 The relationship between Life Expectancy and Happiness Score remains consistent across both groups, indicating long lifespans as important regardless of a nation's happiness level.
 However, the association with Perception of Corruption differs significantly between the two groups.
 In countries with low variance, it is heavily negatively correlated, whereas in countries with high variance, there is no correlation.
 This implies that corruption has a diminished impact on individuals' lives when they face more pressing concerns and that concerns about corruption represent a luxury afforded to individuals in less problematic life situations.
 These findings are supported by the heatmap displayed in [Visual 28](#visual_28) and [Visual 29](#visual_29).

-** look at features over time, change cmap vmin and vmax**

 ## Is there a global correlation in happiness, or is happiness primarily manifested at an individual countriy level?

 ## Can a nation experiencing low happiness generally anticipate a progression towards higher happiness over time?

-## Does a general trend in happiness exist?
+The global average Happiness Score appears to trend upward over time which is depicted in [Visual 19](#visual_19).
+Even more so, despite the pandemic, happiness levels remain relatively high compared to recent years.
+However, analyzing the global average may undermine patterns that are prevalent at an individual country level.
+Adopting a different analytical approach, a fresh perspective is unveiled.
+By subtracting the Happiness Score of a single country from its score x years in the past and aggregating these differences by the year difference (x), a nuanced understanding emerges.
+For instance, the difference in Happiness Score between Algeria in 2020 and Algeria in 2017, as well as between Algeria in 2016 and Algeria in 2013, is recorded as a 3 year difference.
+[Visual 35](#visual_35) illustrates this through boxplots, demonstrating a slight incline in the average difference in Happiness Score over time.
+Notably, the change in Happiness Score for any individual country is minimal, with the average score shifting less than 1 unit, while the most extreme cases witness changes closer to 3 units.
+Moreover, the correlation between the difference in Happiness Score and the difference in years was found to be very weak.
+[Visual 36](#visual_36) reveals that nations exhibit varying degrees of change over x amount of years.
+This all supports that a nation cannot anticipate an upward trend in happiness over time alone; rather, it is more reliant on other variables and events.
+Notably A signficant negative dip is observed towards the larger difference in years in both [Visual 35](#visual_35) and [Visual 36](#visual_36), this can be attested to the global pandemic occuring.
+Thus can be seen as an example of a larger event having more influence on happiness than time.

+-Time on a small scale.
+Lrger scale may be different.
+-Correlation does not mean causation
+-Ecological Fallacy: Aggregating data at the global level and then correlating it with individual countries' data can lead to the ecological fallacy.
+This occurs when inferences about individual-level relationships are made based on aggregate-level data.
+The relationships observed at the global level may not necessarily hold true for individual countries.
 ## How has COVID-19 affected happiness?

 </details>